MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Save-Help.md

 ### Path (Default)

 ```
-Save-Help [-DestinationPath] <String[]> [[-Module] <String[]>] [[-UICulture] <CultureInfo[]>]
+Save-Help [-DestinationPath] <String[]> [[-Module] <PSModuleInfo[]>] [[-UICulture] <CultureInfo[]>]
  [-Credential <PSCredential>] [-UseDefaultCredentials] [-Force] [<CommonParameters>]
 ```

 ### LiteralPath
 ```
-Save-Help -LiteralPath <String[]> [[-Module] <String[]>] [[-UICulture] <CultureInfo[]>]
+Save-Help -LiteralPath <String[]> [[-Module] <PSModuleInfo[]>] [[-UICulture] <CultureInfo[]>]
  [-Credential <PSCredential>] [-UseDefaultCredentials] [-Force] [<CommonParameters>]
 ```

 ## DESCRIPTION

-The **Save-Help** cmdlet downloads the newest help files for Windows PowerShell modules and saves them to a directory that you specify.
+The **Save-Help** cmdlet downloads the newest help files for PowerShell modules and saves them to a directory that you specify.
-This feature allows you to update the help files on computers that do not have access to the Internet and makes it easier to update the help files on multiple computers.
+This feature lets you update the help files on computers that do not have access to the Internet, and makes it easier to update the help files on multiple computers.

+In Windows PowerShell 3.0, **Save-Help** worked only for modules that are installed on the local computer.
+Although it was possible to import a module from a remote computer, or obtain a reference to a **PSModuleInfo** object from a remote computer by using PowerShell remoting, the **HelpInfoUri** property was not preserved, and **Save-Help** would not work for remote module Help.

-To install the saved help files, use the Update-Help cmdlet.
+To install saved help files, run the Update-Help cmdlet.
-Use its  **SourcePath** parameter to specify the directory in which you saved the Help files.
+Add its *SourcePath* parameter to specify the folder in which you saved the Help files.

 Without parameters, a **Save-Help** command downloads the newest help for all modules in the session and for modules that are installed on the computer in a location listed in the **PSModulePath** environment variable.
-Modules that do not support Updatable Help are skipped without warning.
+This action skips modules that do not support Updatable Help without warning.

-The **Save-Help** cmdlet checks the version of any help files in the destination directory and, if newer help files are available, it downloads the newest help files from the Internet and saves them in the directory.
+The **Save-Help** cmdlet checks the version of any help files in the destination folder.
+If newer help files are available, this cmdlet downloads the newest help files from the Internet, and then saves them in the folder.
-The **Save-Help** cmdlet works just like the Update-Help cmdlet, except that it saves the downloaded cabinet (.cab) files in a directory, instead of extracting the help files from the cabinet files and installing them on the computer.
+The **Save-Help** cmdlet works just like the Update-Help cmdlet, except that it saves the downloaded cabinet (.cab) files, instead of extracting the help files from the cabinet files and installing them on the computer.

 The saved help for each module consists of one help information (HelpInfo XML) file and one cabinet (.cab) file for the help files each UI culture.
-You do not need to extract the help files from the cabinet file.
+You do not have to extract the help files from the cabinet file.
-The Update-Help cmdlet extracts the help files, validates the XML for safety, and then installs the help files and the help information file in a language-specific subdirectory of the module directory.
+The **Update-Help** cmdlet extracts the help files, validates the XML for safety, and then installs the help files and the help information file in a language-specific subfolder of the module folder.

-To save the help files for modules in the Windows PowerShell installation directory ($pshome\Modules), start Windows PowerShell with the "Run as administrator" option.
+To save the help files for modules in the PowerShell installation folder ($pshome\Modules), start PowerShell by using the Run as administrator option.
 You must be a member of the Administrators group on the computer to download the help files for these modules.

-This cmdlet is introduced in Windows PowerShell 3.0.
+This cmdlet was introduced in Windows PowerShell 3.0.

 ## EXAMPLES